microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/components/people-picker.md

 | `people`     | List of people | Used when `type` is set to `PersonType.person` or `PersonType.any` |
 | `users`      | List of users  | Used when `groupId` specified                                      |

-For more information on how to configure the cache, see [Caching](../customize-components/cache.md).
+For more information about how to configure the cache, see [Caching](../customize-components/cache.md).

 ## Extend for more control